 But that wasn’t in my crystal ball, even if I had tried to make it so.
 Instead, my life took the path it was meant to – the one that led me to Trevor, and my career with that travel startup I mentioned in Amsterdam.
-(Gogobot/Trip.com/Trip by Skyscanner – now permanently dissoslved by Skyscanner) The seasons of my life changed, my time ebbed and flowed, and while I never got to take that year-long global trip, I’ve been able to see and do a hell of a lot for a now 32-year-old American girl.
+The seasons of my life changed, my time ebbed and flowed, and while I never got to take that year-long global trip, I’ve been able to see and do a hell of a lot for a now thirty-something American girl.

 Worth noting is that Trevor supports my love of travel 100%.
-He has encouraged me to “stay true to who I am,” because if we aren’t true to ourselves we can never be true to each other.
+He has encouraged me to stay true to who I am, because if we aren’t true to ourselves we can never be true to each other.
 We have taken several trips together: renting a camper van in Iceland, backpacking through Ireland, road tripping up the California coast, weekend road trips to Baja and cruises to Ensenada, exploring Oahu, and living a life of luxury on our honeymoon in Barbados.
-But when he can’t go, he has wholeheartedly supported my trips with my friend Steph to Portland, Utah, and Italy and Switzerland.
-And he sat me down this past January, after our world was shattered after losing our unborn baby at 22 weeks in October, and told me to go to Hawaii by myself for a week to heal.
+But when he can’t go, he has wholeheartedly supported my trips with my friend Steph to Portland, Utah, and Italy and Switzerland, and my solo ventures all over the place.

 Real life doesn’t have to get in the way of traveling.